7 Tips to Boost Sales of your Shopify Store 2022

 Shopify already offers you great built-in settings to create SEO-friendly pages.
 It ensures that your homepage, product pages, collection pages, blog pages, and more are indexed and findable on search engines.

 Other than these internal pages, you can also build a great content marketing strategy like creating and posting blogs on other channels as well and target the most relevant keywords of your niche.
-These rank well on search engines and answer what your customers are asking for on the search engines.
+These rank well on search engines and answer what your customers are asking for search engines.

-5. Create High-Converting Landing Pages:
+6. Create High-Converting Landing Pages

 Once you’ve developed a strong strategy for getting traffic to your Shopify store, next you need to work on developing particular landing pages such that your prospective customers reach where they want to.